Last update: August 24, 2021

-- Allow users to display results in the application for 18 hours after completing the survey.
-The survey result is reset every 18 hours and the user can take the survey again.
+- Allow users to display results in the application for 18 hours after completing the daily self-screen.
+The result is reset every 18 hours and the user can take the daily self-screen again.

-- Ensure individuals accessing U-M premises have completed the self-screen.
+- Ensure individuals accessing U-M premises have completed the daily self-screen.

-- Provide users with the ability to present their compliance evaluation result for access to campus buildings and/or services.
+- Provide users with the ability to present their compliance evaluation result (red or green indicator) for access to campus buildings and/or services.

 - Produce compliance reporting for university administration and the state of Michigan.

 - Enable University officials or public health officials to make public health-informed decisions and plans at the University of Michigan, including but not limited to the purposes of waiving or reducing COVID-19 testing requirements, face covering requirements (in accordance with the U-M Face Covering Policy for COVID-19), quarantine requirements, or other public health protocols.

 - Monitor trends in aggregate symptom reports over time, measure the overall burden of illness in our community, and provide an early indicator of potential outbreaks.
 The information helps target resources for testing, support, and mitigation.